univention/univention-corporate-server/doc/changelog/index.rst

   Kerberos logons would use the new NT-hashes, but Kerberos authentication would still use the previous password hashes (:uv:bug:`52192`).

-* When objects where changed in Microsoft Active Directory, the AD-Connector checked if the object should be ignored.
+* When objects were changed in Microsoft Active Directory, the AD-Connector checked if the object should be ignored.
 The decision is based on three criteria, ``match_filter``, ``ignoresubtree`` and the ``ignorelist`` from which the ``ignore_filter`` is constructed.
 Since :uv:bug:`37351` has been fixed in UCS